-With the rates of national insurance contributions (NICs) having increased by 1.25% from 6 April 2022, fringe benefits have a definite tax advantage when compared to conventional salary.
-Even if there is not much, if anything, in the way of income tax saving, directors and employees can avoid NICs at 13.25% or 3.25%.
-Certain tax-advantaged fringe benefits will also mean no, or little, NICs at 15.05% for the employer, with these types of benefit particularly suited to a salary sacrifice arrangement.
+Although the main rate of employee national insurance contributions (NICs) has been reduced by 2% to 10% from 6 January 2024, fringe benefits still have a definite tax advantage when compared to conventional salary.
+Even if there is not much, if anything, in the way of income tax saving, directors and employees can avoid NICs.
+Certain tax-advantaged fringe benefits will also mean no, or little, NICs for the employer, with these types of benefit particularly suited to a salary sacrifice arrangement.
+There has been no corresponding reduction to the rate of employer NICs.

 Discover more about Barnes Roffe